aelve/guide/INSTALL.md

     $ git clone https://github.com/aelve/guide-database
     $ mv guide-database state

 The `config.json` file contains the config (it will be created at the 1st start).
-There are 4 settings so far:
+There are 3 settings so far:

-  * `tracking-enabled` enables tracking.
-If you do enable it, don't forget to replace the contents of `static/tracking.md` with your own tracking script.

   * `admin-password` is the password for the admin panel (at `/admin`).
 Leave it empty if you don't want any password.